Velostrata Cloud Extensions (CEs) can be set up from vSphere vCenter Web Client or the Velostrata Manager.

 Parameter Description Auto-populated Cloud Extension Name Name for Cloud Extension.
 No Service Account for Edge Nodes The GCP service account running the Cloud Extension's edge nodes.
 Defaults to

-Yes Cloud Extension Size Small (for fewer than 50 VMs migrated in parallel) or Large (for more than 50 VMs migrated in parallel).
+Yes Cloud Extension Size Small (for up to 20 VMs migrated in parallel) or Large (for up to 50 VMs migrated in parallel).
 Yes Datacenter If your Velostrata Manager is registered with a VMware vSphere environment, select the Datacenter that will host the Cloud Extension.
 No

 Complete the Zones screen: